nodrogluap/tamor/config/README.md

 ### Variant Blacklists

 Some false positive variants may be recurrent across analyzes.
-To reduce the reporting of likely false-positive results, default list of variants to change from PASS to filtered in output VCFs have been included in Tamor, based on commonalities found in hundreds of tumor-normal cases analyzed at the University of Calgary's CSM
+To reduce the reporting of likely false-positive results, default lists of variants to change from PASS to filtered in output VCFs have been included in Tamor, based on commonalities found in hundreds of tumor-normal cases analyzed at the University of Calgary's CSM
 Centre for Health Genomics and Informatics (for fresh frozen), plus another site (for FFPE).
 These can be customized by editing the ``dragen_cnv_blacklist.bed`` and ``dragen_snv_blacklist.txt`` files for copy number and small nucleotide variants respectively.
 Further details on their provenance can be found in [the blacklist README](../resources/dragen_snv_blacklist.README.md).